-Detailed Analysis and Findings In the following sections we offer a more detailed analysis of key aspects of storage and backup security management, including review of participant responses and discussion of findings, as well as observations and conclusions derived from crossreferencing results, and analyzing anomalies and incongruities.
-SECURITY INTELLIGENCE REPORT Confidence Level in Storage Security and Recoverability onfidence among business leaders and security staff is associated with factors such as technical capability, availability of resources and infrastructure, existing skillsets, internal and external testing results, visibility and measurement, proven compliance with industry standards, external audit trackrecord, etc.
+Confidence among business leaders and security staff is associated with factors such as technical capability, availability of resources and infrastructure, existing skill-sets, internal and external testing results, visibility and measurement, proven compliance with industry standards, external audit track-record, etc.

-We asked How confident are you that the storage and backup systems of your organization are wellsecured?
-We learned Around 52% of the respondents are not strongly confident about their storage and backup security, with a quarter of which that are significantly concerned (low or no confidence).
+How confident are you that the storage and backup systems of your organization are well-secured?

+Around 52% of the respondents are not strongly confident about their storage and backup security, with a quarter of which that are significantly concerned (low or no confidence).
 It is interesting to note the slight incongruity with the response to the next question;

-We asked What is the level of confidence you have in the organization's ability to recover data in the event of a ransomware attack?
-We learned Slightly more than 59% of the respondents are not confident they can recover from a ransomware attack.
+What is the level of confidence you have in the organization's ability to recover data in the event of a ransomware attack?

+Slightly more than 59% of the respondents are not confident they can recover from a ransomware attack.
 As mentioned above, it is interesting to compare this response to the overall confidence in storage and backup security.
 One would expect the results to be quite similar, especially since recovery from ransomware is the ultimate test of storage and backup.
 Yet the 20% difference in certainty suggests that the overall level of confidence in storage and backup security might be even lower than organizations are willing to admit.